-Uterine fibroids are extremely common in women.
-One study estimates that 70% of white women and 80-90% of black women will develop uterine fibroids at some point in their lives.
+Uterine fibroids, which are noncancerous growths in the uterus, are extremely common in women.
+One study estimates that 70% of white women and 80% of black women will develop uterine fibroids at some point in their lives.
 Luckily, only about 30% of those women experience symptoms.

 - Heavy or painful menstrual bleeding